deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13816/index.md

 ![](figures/figures_15_0.png)

-> 🔼 The figure illustrates the Value-Guided Policy Steering (V-GPS) approach, showing how a value function is used to re-rank action proposals from a generalist robot policy at test time, improving performance.
+> 🔼 The figure illustrates the Value-Guided Policy Steering (V-GPS) approach, which enhances the performance of generalist robotic policies by re-ranking actions based on a learned value function.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (V-GPS) We introduce Value-Guided Policy Steering (V-GPS), a novel approach that improves the performance of pre-trained generalist robotic policies by re-ranking their actions at deployment time based on a value function learned via offline RL.
 The same single V-GPS value function can be combined with any off-the-shelf generalist policy in a plug-and-play manner, without the need to fine-tune or access the policy's weights, improving downstream performance across multiple robotic platforms.